 Some say it’s the ultimate adrenalin rush, to others it’s “38 Miles of Terror.”
 Either way the Isle of Man TT is every bike enthusiasts bucket list dream come true.
-So what draws people to the race that’s claimed the lives of over 270 motorcyclists since its humble beginnings in 1907?
+What draws people to a race that’s claimed the lives of over 270 motorcyclists since humble beginnings in 1907?

 I will never forget the first time I heard the bikes approaching.
-Watching from my spot on the lawn of The Mitre pub, the growl of the engines grow closer then wham!
-Its hard to describe to those that havent been – the vibration goes straight up your spine as the bike flashes through the tiny village.
-You just cannot believe the fearlessness of these guys, flat strap along tiny country roads through sleepy little villages.
+Watching from the lawn of The Mitre pub, the growl of the engines grow closer then wham!
+Its hard to describe to those that havent been – the vibration goes straight up your spine as the bikes flash through the village.
+Its unbelievable the fearlessness of these guys, hard on the throttle along narrow country roads through sleepy little villages.

 What’s it about?

 The TT (which stands for Tourist Trophy) is an annual motorcycle sports event run every year on the Isle of Man in May/June.
 It’s often called the most dangerous racing event in the world due to its unique road racing format.
 The goal is to achieve the fastest lap time, so every lap is a race against yourself.